niharhEAVR/Cohort-3.0-Webdev/class_19/01_notes/08_state.md

-That's correct!
 In React, any data that is expected to change and should trigger a re-render of the component needs to be stored in **state** (using `useState`).
 This way, React will know when the data changes and can automatically re-render the component to reflect the new data.

 ### Why Use State Instead of Regular Variables?